RandyBrilliant/travel-marketplace-backend/ADMIN_ENDPOINTS.md

 ## Notes

 1. **Delete is Disabled**: All DELETE operations return 405 Method Not Allowed.
-Deactivate users instead using `/users/{id}/deactivate/`.
+User management is handled through the role-specific profile endpoints (e.g., `/admin/suppliers/`, `/admin/resellers/`, `/admin/staff/`).

 2. **User Field**: In admin serializers, the `user` field is writable and must reference a user with the correct role:
    - Supplier profiles require a user with `SUPPLIER` role
    - Reseller profiles require a user with `RESELLER` role
    - Staff profiles require a user with `STAFF` role
-   - Customer profiles require a user with `CUSTOMER` role

 3. **Permissions**: All admin endpoints require `is_staff = True` on the authenticated user.